Updated: December 2017

 Reading Time: Estimated 5 Minutes

 Addiction is a complicated condition.
 In simple terms it can be described as a compulsive behaviour that promotes an intense focus on a substance that yields negative outcomes.
-Think alcohol, smoking or ICE use.
+Think alcohol, smoking or drug use.

 Two fundamental properties that determine addiction include (i) an addictive stimuli that is reinforcing and (ii) a stimuli that is perceived as being inherently beneficial, desirable, or pleasurable (1).